guimeira/stereo-tuner/README.md

 - **Undistortion and rectification:** use your calibration files to undistort and rectify images.

 ## Installation
-Make sure you have GTK3.0, GModule2.0 and OpenCV3.0 installed on your system, as well as a C++ compiler.
+Make sure you have GTK3.0, GModule2.0 and OpenCV4+ installed on your system, as well as a C++ compiler.
 Then, execute the following:

     wget https://github.com/guimeira/stereo-tuner/releases/download/v0.3/stereo-tuner.tar.gz
     tar zxvf stereo-tuner.tar.gz
     cd StereoTuner
     make
     ./main

+If you have built OpenCV from source code, check that the OPENCV_GENERATE_PKGCONFIG Cmake flag is enabled.

 ## Usage
 The user interface should be very intuitive, all you have to do is to adjust the parameters and see the resulting disparity image instantly.